MicrosoftDocs/learn/learn-pr/wwl-azure/perimeter-security/includes/8-forced-tunneling.md

 Forced tunneling lets you redirect, or force, all internet-bound traffic back to your on-premises location via a site-to-site VPN tunnel for inspection and auditing.
 This is a critical security requirement for most enterprise IT policies.
 Without forced tunneling, internet-bound traffic from your VMs in Azure always traverses from the Azure network infrastructure directly to the internet—without the option to allow you to inspect or audit the traffic.
 Unauthorized internet access potentially leads to information disclosure or other types of security breaches.

 As stated earlier, Azure currently works with two deployment models: The Resource Manager deployment model and the classic deployment model.
 The two models aren’t completely compatible with each other.
 The following exercise goes through configuring tunneling for virtual networks that were created via the Resource Manager deployment model.
-If you want to configure forced tunneling in the classic deployment model, go [here](/azure/vpn-gateway/vpn-gateway-about-forced-tunneling).

 The following figure depicts how forced tunneling works.